ahthomps/bacteria-networks/README.md

 - `scikit-image`
 - `networkx`

-(Note: If you're on Mac or Linux, these packages may be available from your package manager.
+(Note: If you're on Mac or Linux, some of these packages may be available from your package manager.
 Feel free to use those versions instead of the `pip` ones.)

 ## Downloading the model: